inab/WfExS-backend/docs/source/getting-started.rst

 It is recomended to use WfExS on Linux system.
 WfExS has been tested on the following systems:
    - Ubuntu
    - Gentoo
    - Windows subsystem for Linux 2
    - OPENSuse

 .. note::
-   If you have problems installing it on a different system please write an issue.
+   If you have problems installing it on a different system please write an `issue <https://github.com/inab/WfExS-backend/issues>`.

 .. index::